KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/README.md

 To prevent transmission of redundant data, exporters should generally write compressed Draco data into a separate buffer from the uncompressed fallback, and shared data into a third buffer.
 Loaders may then optimize to request only the necessary buffers.

-To satisfy the requirement that `accessors` properties must match the decompressed data, exporters should write the uncompressed fallback primitives from the decompressed data.
+Draco compression may change the order and number of vertices in a mesh.
+To satisfy the requirement that `accessors` properties be correct for both compressed and uncompressed data, generators should create uncompressed `attributes` and `indices` using data that has been decompressed from the Draco buffer, rather than the original source data.

 ## Resources